davidmalcolm/texi2rst/output/options-for-linking.rst

   It makes a difference where in the command you write this option; the linker searches and processes libraries and object files in the order they are specified.
-Thus, foo.o -lz bar.o searches library z after file foo.o but before bar.o.
-If bar.o refers to functions in z, those functions may not be loaded.
+Thus, :samp:`foo.o -lz bar.o` searches library :samp:`z` after file foo.o but before bar.o.
+If bar.o refers to functions in :samp:`z`, those functions may not be loaded.

   The linker searches a standard list of directories for the library, which is actually a file named lib``library``.a.
 The linker